mesosphere/dcos-docs-site/pages/1.11/installing/production/upgrading/index.md

 - [Take a snapshot of the IAM database](/1.11/installing/ent/faq/#q-how-do-i-backup-the-iam-database) prior to upgrading. [enterprise type="inline" size="small" /]
 - Ensure that Marathon event subscribers are disabled before beginning the upgrade.
 Leave them disabled after completing the upgrade, as this feature is now deprecated.

 **Note:** Marathon event subscribers are disabled by default, check if the line `--event_subscriber "http_callback"` has been added to `sudo vi /opt/mesosphere/bin/marathon.sh` on your master node(s).
-In this case, you will need to remove that line in order to disable event subscribers.** [enterprise type="inline" size="small" /]
+In this case, you will need to remove that line in order to disable event subscribers. [enterprise type="inline" size="small" /]

 - Verify that all Marathon application constraints are valid before beginning the upgrade.
 Use [this script](https://github.com/mesosphere/public-support-tools/blob/master/check-constraints.py) to check if your constraints are valid.
 - [Back up your cluster](/1.11/administering-clusters/backup-and-restore/). [enterprise type="inline" size="small" /]
-- Optional: You can add custom [node and cluster healthchecks](/1.11/installing/ent/custom/node-cluster-health-check/#custom-health-checks) to your `config.yaml`.
+- Optional: You can add custom [node and cluster health checks](/1.11/installing/ent/custom/node-cluster-health-check/#custom-health-checks) to your `config.yaml`.
 - Verify that all your masters are in a healthy state:
    - Check the Exhibitor UI to confirm that all masters have joined the quorum successfully (the status indicator will show green).
 The Exhibitor UI is available at `http://<dcos_master>:8181/`.
    - Verify that `curl http://<dcos_master_private_ip>:5050/metrics/snapshot` has the metric `registrar/log/recovered` with a value of `1` for each master.